 Faith and Film at Film Alley (Informal Class for the Community)

-Faith and Film Moving to Film Alley
+Connect Faith and Film at Film Alley

-After three seasons in 2024 and 2025, Faith and Film is moving to Film Alley, formerly known as City LIghts, 420 Wolf Ranch Parkway,
+The Faith and Film series continues in 2026 at Film Alley, formerly known as City Lights, 420 Wolf Ranch Parkway, Georgetown, TX.Faith and Film Spring 2026 Logo

-Now in its ninth season, this informal class is produced by film scholar Dr. Philip J. Hohle, an adjunct professor of Mass Media at Mary Hardin-Baylor University.
+Now in its tenth season, this informal class is produced by film scholar Dr. Philip J. Hohle, an adjunct professor of Mass Media at Mary Hardin-Baylor University.
 A member of the prestigious Society for the Cognitive Study of the Moving Image (SCSMI), Hohle has authored several books and articles on viewer responses to movies.

 In The Filmmaker’s Prayer: Cinema & Religion, Hohle argues that virtually all movies project a surprising degree of religiosity.
 “Most good films subtly express a certain worldview, a statement about the human condition: Who am I?
 Am I a good person?
 What is my redeeming purpose in life?
 Certainly, those are some of the fundamental questions of religion, and many movies invite an examination from that perspective.
 If we are not prepared, we miss some profound ideas and lessons.”